ckruger0/IDD-Fa18-Lab1/README.md

 You need to add a resistor to protect the LED and board.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**<BR>
+I was able to perceive the LED blinking all the way down to a 2ms delay, inclusive.
+Once it got to 1ms it appeared solid.
+It would probably be possible to determine that it's still blinking by using a slow motion camera, or just having faith in the same line of that can properly execute a blink at 2ms can also do it at 1ms.

 ### 2. Blink your LED